Below you will find a complete list of the universities that participated in NSAC Conference 2017. Click a logo to learn more about the university.

 Yale University is a private research university, one of the oldest universities in the United States and a member of the prestigious Ivy league.
 TopUniversities ranks Yale University as the world’s 4th best within Law and Legal Studies and THE University Rankings ranks Yale University as the world’s 12th best University.
 Yale has also graduated many notable alumni.
 These alumni include five U.S Presidents, 19 U.S Supreme Court Justices, 20 living billionaires and many high-level US politicians and diplomats.
 Furthermore, has Yale been affiliated with 57 Nobel laureates, five Field Medalist and many other impressive individuals.
 Furthermore, at Yale University, its liberal arts model allows undergraduate students to undertake world-class interdisciplinary education when pursuing their degree.

-Dr. Keith Light, Associate Director of Undergraduate Admissions, will represent Yale and present the university and its admissions process.
+Dr. Keith Light, Associate Director of Undergraduate Admissions, represented Yale at the NSAC Conference 2017.
 Dr. Light has an AB at Stanford University and has received his master’s and doctoral degrees from Harvard.
 Before coming to Yale, he has worked in admissions at multiple top universities in the US, including Stanford, Harvard, Brown and Princeton.
 At Yale, he supervises applications from a long list of countries across the globe, making him the perfect fit to answer any questions you might have about applying to Yale.